*** 20th Anniversary: 2003 to 2023 ***

 a beautiful double rainbow appeared and gone within 15 minutes.

-What causes a rainbow?
-Refraction.
-Light comes to us directly from the sun, and it's composed of all the colours we know mixed together to give its characteristic yellow hue.
-A piece of transparent liquid or solid material lets light through it, but at a slower speed than the air.
-Not only does it slow down (a bit) but it bends when entering the object, such as a prism or water droplet.
+How does a rainbow form?
+The refraction effect.
+We get light directly from the sun, and it's mixed with all the colors we know to give it its yellow hue.
+Transparent liquids or solids let light through, but at a slower speed than air.
+In addition to slowing down (a little), it bends when it enters an object, like a prism or water droplet.

-It gets better.
-All those different colours, wavelengths actually, bend at different amounts, different angles, and come apart into the rainbow pattern, as shown on the old Pink Floyd album.
+You'll get used to it.
+The different colours, wavelengths actually, bend at different angles and come apart to form the rainbow pattern, like on the old Pink Floyd album.

 Meteorology and optics.
 They make great partners.